salestrip/hr/Senior Back End Developer.md

 - Tech leadership experience is a must
 - Very experienced in software design including microservices architecture and API design
-- Well versed in NodeJS and Express
+- Well-versed in NodeJS and Express, or similar technology to support the above
 - Proficient in testing methodologies in JavaScript / NodeJS
 - A deep knowledge of relational and NoSQL databases
 - Full command of Git, GitHub and Continuous Integration / Deployment based workflows